Projects and Initiatives at a Glance

 Against Food Waste – Savour with a Clear Conscience

 The Sentido Asterias Beach Resort in Rhodes, involved in a Futouris project, illustrates how food waste can be avoided.
-Since 2018, DER Touristik has been extending the successful concept developed there, including the corresponding staff training, to other hotels.
+Since 2018, DERTOUR Group has been extending the successful concept developed there, including the corresponding staff training, to other hotels.
 The target of the DTHR is ambitious: in the future, European hotels are to save 15 percent of annual food waste.
 In addition to avoiding food waste, the proportion of regional food is to be increased to 70 percent.
 In the future, holiday guests will be able to enjoy a sustainable range of culinary products with a clean conscience.

 Avoid Plastic – Protect the Environment – Holidays without Plastic on the Balearic Islands